A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Introduction

 \section{Introduction}

 As a model, we consider the parameter-dependent diffusion problem

-subject to appropriate boundary conditions, where $d_0=2,3$ is the dimension of the physical space, and $\mathbf{y}$ is a parameter, which can be high or even infinite dimensional.
-A typical application is the modelling of stochastic subsurface flow, where the parametrization $\mathbf{y} = (y^1,\ldots,y^d)$ arises through a Karhunen-Lo\`eve expansion of the stochastic coefficient,
+subject to appropriate boundary conditions, where $d_0=2,3$ is the dimension of the physical space, and $\mathbf{y} = (y^1,\ldots,y^d)$ is a parameter, which can be high- or even infinite-dimensional.
+A typical application is the modelling of stochastic subsurface flow, where the parametrization arises through a Karhunen-Lo\`eve expansion of the stochastic coefficient:

 In practice, of greater interest are the so-called log-normal and log-uniform cases,